 The middle of the funnel contains much of the quantitative information about what your product is, who it’s for and what makes it special.
 It includes guides, lists, detailed product information and and other factual information about your product or services services.

 A way to measure the success of this stage of the funnel is to, once again, review the website’s analytics.
 When people come to your website but bounce or don’t engage with the content, that’s usually a problems with the middle of the funnel.
 Common ways to fix the middle of the tunnel are through improving the design and creating a content marketing strategy.
 There could also be a mismatch between the messaging that attracts visitors to your website, and the product or service you are selling.
 Making sure that everything is in alignment is the best way to solidify the middle of the funnel.
+With the exponential increase in mobile traffic, it's also critical that your website is responsive and mobile-optimized.

 Example of an Interest Problem

-MIDDLE of the Funnel: DECISION
+Middle of the Funnel: Decision

 After the factual information, next comes the more qualitative stage.
 Here visitors seek to discover what sets you apart from your competitors and look for reassurance in their decision making.
 Trust and authority are key and can be built in a number of ways including blogging, press mentions, case studies, testimonials, product reviews, money back guarantees or social proof on social media.